Splizard/minetest-mod-snow/readme.txt

 -------
 If you walk around a bit you will find snow biomes scattered around the world.

-There are seven biome types:
+There are nine biome types:
 * Normal
 * Icebergs
 * Icesheet